Where To Find Ideas

 Across the country, congregations of all denominations are helping to save lives by joining the Pink Ribbon Sunday Program developed by the FDA Office of Womens Health (OWH).
 The program provides leaders like you with free resources to help educate the women in their church and community about mammography.
 This education is vitally important because we know that mammography screening is the best tool we have to detect breast cancer early.
 Lack of screening can lead to later diagnosis, later entry into treatment and even increased mortality.

 Pink Ribbon activities range from mobile mammography events and health fairs to “Pink” luncheons and concerts.
 Pink Ribbon events can be held any day of the week depending on the beliefs and preferences of your community.

 Visit the Pink Ribbon Sunday website to access free resources to help you plan a mammography awareness activity for your health ministry including:

 Mammography Fact Sheets and Cards (available in bulk)

 Flyers and Handouts (online only)

-To get technical assistance from a FDA staffer in your area, go to:
+To get technical assistance from a FDA staffer in your area:

 National Contact: Kimberly A. Thomas